U.S. sues to stop AT&T buying Time Warner, says would hike rates

 Aside from Trump and the Justice Department, the deal is also opposed by an array of consumer groups and smaller television networks.

-“Blocking this merger is the right thing to do - and we hope the Justice Department is doing it for the right reasons,” said Craig Aaron, president of advocacy group Free Press, which opposes media industry consolidation.
-“This deal would give AT&T way too much power to undercut competitors and raise costs on TV viewers and internet users everywhere.”

-Reuters reported earlier this month that the Justice Department believed the merger would raise costs for rival entertainment distributors and stifle innovation and could allow AT&T to withhold key content from HBO, CNN or other of its channels from competitors.
+“The Department of Justice can anticipate a tough battle, but it deserves support for the goal of protecting against undue power,” Blumenthal said in a statement.

+“I remain appalled by President Trump’s attempts to weaponize antitrust law because he disagrees with CNN’s coverage, and I will continue to stand against any improper influence by the White House.”

-Last week, the Justice Department had approached 18 state attorneys general asking them to join the challenge of the deal, but as of Monday none had publicly agreed to do so, Reuters reported.
+Last week, the Justice Department had approached 18 state attorneys general asking them to join the challenge, but as of Monday none had publicly agreed to do so, Reuters reported.

-During his campaign, Trump said that reporters had covered him unfairly and has continued to attack CNN as president, which he has labeled as “fake news.”
-He has not commented on the AT&T deal since his inauguration in January.
+Democratic state attorneys general tend to join antitrust lawsuits and may be hesitant to work with Trump’s Justice Department while traditional Republican state attorneys general would be skeptical of a lawsuit to stop a vertical merger, said Seth Bloom, a veteran of the Justice Department who is now in private practice.

+“In a complaint of this sort, it would be expected that state AGs would sign on to it,” he said.
+“I don’t know if it ultimately will mean anything.”

 Reporting by David Shepardson and Diane Bartz; Editing by Bill Rigby